Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 No, you should not crush, split, or chew Xcopri tablets.
 They should be swallowed whole with water or another liquid.
 If you have trouble swallowing pills, talk with your doctor or pharmacist.
 They may offer advice on how to swallow pills or recommend a different treatment option.

-It’s unknown if Xcopri is safe to take during pregnancy.
+It’s unknown whether Xcopri is safe to take during pregnancy.
 The drug’s clinical trials didn’t include people who were pregnant.
-However, in studies of pregnant animals, Xcopri caused harmful effects in developing fetuses.
+However, in studies of pregnant animals, Xcopri caused harmful effects in fetuses.

 If you’re pregnant or planning to become pregnant, talk with your doctor.
 They can guide you on the safest treatment options for you.